-From quirky crafts to iconic brands, Norway's fashion city Oslo has everything you need for a successful shopping spree.
-Here you can explore small indie shops, international stores, designer brands, boutique stores, and large malls.
-If you're traveling to the capital of Norway and don't have the slightest idea where to shop in Oslo, then take a stroll in these areas for shopping and grab some food as well.
+From quirky crafts to iconic brands, Norway's fashion city Oslo has everything you need.
+Here one can explore small indie shops, international stores, designer brands, boutique stores, and large malls.
+If you're travelling to the capital of Norway and don't have the slightest idea where to shop in Oslo, then take a stroll in these areas for shopping and grab some food as well.

 Karl Johans Gate Shopping Area

 Karl Johans Gate is the most famous street in Oslo, and it is right in the centre of the city and stretches from the Royal Palace to Oslo Central Station.
-Here you can find hundreds of shops of all kinds, including fashion chains such as Benetton and H&M. You will also get to see lots of street entertainers and several restaurants offering scrumptious meals to sate your hunger.
+Here you can find hundreds of shops of all kinds, including fashion chains such as Benetton and H&M, will also get to see lots of street entertainers and several restaurants offering scrumptious meals.

 Located right next to Oslo Central Station, Byporten Shopping is one of the city's newest and trendiest shopping malls.
 Its atrium-style interior features contemporary art and has an underground car parking facility.
 The mall has more than 70 shops and a handful of restaurants.
 The best part is, this shopping place is next to the station, so, if your train is late or you have time to board, you can hop on over here to Byporten and have a meal or go shopping.